Minor in Dance

 - analyze dance from both a theoretical and historical framework, contextualize what they see, and analyze choreography and performance;

-- apply the creative process within dance, informed by study of dance improvisation, composition and/or collaborative process;
+- apply the creative process within dance, informed by the study of dance improvisation, composition, and/or the collaborative process;

 - understand the human body in motion, informed by the study of alignment, muscular use, effort, and breath in both somatic and technique courses; and